Network bridge: Forwarding

+Bridge loops

+If network bridges are connected in a way that forms redundant paths or mesh loops, broadcast frames loop through the network indefinitely, bringing it to a halt.
+This situation must be mitigated using a spanning tree protocol or a more intelligent forwarding algorithm like Shortest Path Bridging or TRILL.

+Spanning tree protocol

+A spanning tree protocol is a distributed algorithm that organizes active ports in way to form a spanning tree, where there is only one usable path between any two nodes.

 Shortest Path Bridging

 Shortest Path Bridging (SPB), specified in the IEEE 802.1aq standard and based on Dijkstra's algorithm, is a computer networking technology intended to simplify the creation and configuration of networks, while enabling multipath routing.
 It is a proposed replacement for Spanning Tree Protocol which blocks any redundant paths that could result in a switching loop.
 SPB allows all paths to be active with multiple equal-cost paths.
 SPB also increases the number of VLANs allowed on a layer-2 network.

-TRILL (TRansparent Interconnection of Lots of Links) is the successor to Spanning Tree Protocol, both having been created by the same person, Radia Perlman.
+TRILL (Transparent Interconnection of Lots of Links) is the successor to Spanning Tree Protocol, both having been created by the same person, Radia Perlman.
 The catalyst for TRILL was an event at Beth Israel Deaconess Medical Center which began on 13 November 2002.
-The concept of Rbridges [sic] was first proposed to the Institute of Electrical and Electronics Engineers in the year 2004, whom in 2005 rejected what came to be known as TRILL, and in the years 2006 through 2012 devised an incompatible variation known as Shortest Path Bridging.
+The concept of Rbridges [sic] was first proposed to the Institute of Electrical and Electronics Engineers in the year 2004, who in 2005 rejected what came to be known as TRILL, and in the years 2006 through 2012 devised an incompatible variation known as Shortest Path Bridging.